 Games offered at the new site will include those allowed under the amending compact.
-There will be new table games and sports betting, the azcentral.com report said.
+There will be new table games and sports betting in Arizona, the azcentral.com report said.

 “Adding a fourth casino will bring additional revenue, security, and critical services to community members,” Gila River Indian Community Gov. Stephen Roe Lewis said in a statement released to news organizations.
 “In addition, we anticipate being able to add hundreds of new jobs that Community members can take advantage of, and we expect that many of those will be filled by Community members.”

 The Community Council of the tribe on June 18 approved the casino, including a budget for the design and construction of the project, according to published reports.